LangChain (Python)

 Constructing without Checkrd

-If your application has its own engine lifecycle, construct directly:
+If your application has its own engine lifecycle, init the global runtime once and pull the handler from it:

 import checkrd